kris-2211/Design-Patterns/README.md

 - **Applicability:**
   - When you want to use an existing class with a mismatched interface.
   - When creating a reusable class that can cooperate with unrelated or unforeseen classes.
+- **Example**
+  Adapter: A drawing editor that uses a Shape interface for graphical objects wants to reuse a TextView class for displaying and editing text, but TextView has an incompatible interface.
+A TextShape class can act as an adapter, either by inheriting from both Shape and TextView (class adapter) or by containing a TextView instance and implementing the Shape interface by delegating to the TextView object (object adapter).
 - **Related Patterns**
   - Bridge
   - Decorator